simone-pusceddu/witboost-snowflake-storage-area-template/README.md

-# Snowflake Output Port template
+# Snowflake Storage Component Template

-Use this template to automatically create an Output Port based on a Snowflake instance.
+Use this template to create a database, a schema and some tables within a Snowflake instance.

+We will need to create all tables that will be used for the Data Product, specially the final table the Output Port will use to build the view exposed to the public.

 ## Using the template